Pabrick/roger/README.md

 # @pabrick/roger [![npm version](https://badge.fury.io/js/%40pabrick%2Froger.svg)](https://badge.fury.io/js/%40pabrick%2Froger)
 # The easiest animation library for frame by frame animations

-**Roger** is a personal project made it entirely in EcmaScript by **Pablo (Pabrick) Jiménez Beneyto**.
+**Roger** is a personal project made entirely in EcmaScript by **Pablo (Pabrick) Jiménez Beneyto**.
-Focus on having an easy animation library for pixelart and browser games using CSS properties manipulation in spritesheets used as backgrounds.
+It focuses on providing an easy animation library for pixelart and browser games, using CSS properties manipulation in spritesheets used as backgrounds.
-I decide to create from scratch instead using another game engines or libraries such as [PhaserJS](https://https://phaser.io/).
+I decided to create it from scratch instead of using other game engines or libraries such as [PhaserJS](https://https://phaser.io/).

-*I also can play with all new features that EcmaScript6 brings and I can't use them in my everyday work*.
+*I also use this chance to try out all new features that EcmaScript6 brings as I can't use them in my day-to-day work*.

 # How it works